-Automated Regression Testing for Firmware Updates: A Necessary Evil Made Easy
+Automated Regression Testing for Firmware Updates

 In the world of embedded systems, firmware updates are a double-edged sword.
 On one hand, they introduce new features, patch security vulnerabilities, and fix bugs.
 On the other, they are a primary source of regressions-unexpected bugs in previously working features.
 Manually testing every single feature after a firmware update is a daunting, often impossible, task.
 This is where automated regression testing becomes not just a luxury, but a necessity.